dhubler/aliens/README.md

 Simulate aliens invading a planet and report back the remaining cities.

 Requirements:
-* City maps are provided in files in a specific format detailed (here)[#cityMapFormat]
+* City maps are provided in files in a specific format detailed [here](#cityMapFormat)
 * Any remaining cites at end of simulation should be reported in same format as input city maps.
-* Report cities as they fall also in a specfic format detailed (here)[#reportFallenCityFormat]
+* As cities fall to aliens, they are reported in specfic format detailed [here](#reportFallenCityFormat)
-* Allow for control of the number of aliens in simulation
+* Ability to control of the number of aliens in simulation

 Simulation will honor the following aliens charistics:

 * Aliens enter a random city one at a time.
 * If two aliens enter a city, city is destroyed along with the aliens.
-* Once all aliens have landed in various cities, assuming they survive they move to a neighboring city if there is one.
+* Once all aliens have landed in various cities, in the next round they move to a neighboring city if there is one.
 If there isn't one, they would be trapped in that city for the duration of the simulation.
 * Destroyed cites are no longer on the map of available cities
 * On initial landing, if a city is already destroyed then incoming aliens will not land in that destroyed city keeping to the requirement that once a city is destroyed it is off the map.
+* If all remaining aliens are dead, simulation will end
+* If all remaining aliens are trapped, simulation will end

 # Setup

-* Have [Golang installed](https://go.dev/dl/) in PATH.
+[Golang should be installed](https://go.dev/dl/) in PATH.
 Any version should work but testing with Go v1.18 on Ubuntu 20.4

 # Usage